Nutrition education: Legislation

+The Improving Child Nutrition and Education Act of 2016 was a bill introduced in the United States Congress aimed at enhancing child nutrition programs and education.
+The key provisions of the bill included expanding access to school meal programs, promoting nutrition education, streamlining administrative processes, and addressing food waste.
+Overall, the bill sought to improve the health and well-being of children by ensuring they have access to nutritious meals and education about healthy eating habits.

 The Healthy, Hunger-Free Kids Act of 2010 passed by the Obama administration in 2010 included provisions that led to reforms that established minimum requirements that all food and beverages sold on schools' campuses must meet.
 The new standards include limits on the amount of sugar, sodium, and calories from saturated fat that specific foods may contain per item.

 The Public Health Service Act was enacted in 1944 and broadened the scope of the Public Health Service functions.
 IMPACT (The Improved Nutrition and Physical Activity Act) was a piece of legislation introduced in the Senate in 2005 aimed to amend the Public Health Service Act in reducing obesity among children.
 It called for a grants to include the identification, treatment, and prevention of eating disorders and obesity.